MatteoGabriele/vue-analytics/README.md

 ```

 ### Google Analytics script
-It is possible to load the script tag to enable Googla Analytics using the `loadScript` method and passing the provided ID
+It is possible to load the script tag to enable Google Analytics using the `loadScript` method and passing the provided ID

 ```js
 import Vue from 'vue'